JPMorgan Chase & Co. reported fourth-quarter 2019 net income applicable to common stockholders

 First Republic Bank is also expected to report its fourth-quarter and full-year 2019 financial results today.

-On another front, JPMorgan faces trouble as the Indian Supreme Court has allowed its federal anti-money laundering agency to seize the assets of the company's Indian unit, if required, for allegedly violating foreign investment rules, Bloomberg News reports, citing a lawyer who was part of the proceedings.
+On another front, JPMorgan faces trouble as the Indian Supreme Court has allowed its federal anti-money laundering agency to seize the assets of the company's Indian unit, if required, for allegedly violating foreign investment rules

 In other parts of the world